jomalley2112/hot_date_rails/README.md

 - This gem makes use of the [jQuery Timepicker Addon](https://github.com/trentrichardson/jQuery-Timepicker-Addon)

 ##### TODO #####
-- edit hd_label to accept and pass other params to label method
+- change the jquery-ui.css to SASS and use the image-url helper method?
 - see if we can add these js requires in the engine so user doesn't need to
  - //= require jquery
  - //= require jquery_ujs